You have seen the highlights of our Kalahari Safari but now part four of our Kgalagadi trip report is the low-light due to rule-breakers.

 Just remember SANParks - if you allow people to transgress 'small' rules they will most probably end up transgressing big life-threatening rules as it's a logical progression, like theft - if we can get away with shoplifting we will start progressing to bigger more expensive items and could end up fraudsters.

-While we wait for SANParks to come up with a solution to this problem may I suggest that you photograph these people and post the pictures on the Gallery of Shame on the SANParks web site.
+While we wait for SANParks to come up with a solution to this problem may I suggest that you photograph these people and post the pictures on the Gallery of Shame on the SANParks web site or on their Facebook page.
 Whether a person gets out their vehicle, litters or drives down a no-entry road, they are all shameful acts of rule-breakers that need to be exposed.

 If you are one of these rule breakers why don't you visit the SANParks website where you can see lovely photos of each of the wilderness camps?
 And then you don't need to break the park rules, unless that is why you are driving down no-entry roads - for the thrill of breaking rules?!